101 Cooking For Two

 Pro Tips

-- The baking powder being aluminum-free is important.
-It leaves a metallic taste that many can taste.
-That occurs in lots of dishes.
+2. It is important that the baking powder is aluminum-free.
+Aluminum leaves a metallic taste that many can taste.

-- I suggest Blue Cheese Dip, but everybody has a favorite.
+5. I suggest Blue Cheese Dip, but everybody has a favorite

 To adjust the recipe size: